-It’s only been since I moved out of home that I’ve really put in the time, effort and research to make my shopping routine as low-waste, sustainable, and ethical as possible.
+It’s only since I moved out of home that I’ve really put in the effort to make my shopping routine as low-waste, sustainable, and ethical as possible.

-Remember: only buy if you NEED it.
+Remember, only buy if you NEED it.

 Values: ~ Zero-waste ~ Organic ~ Affordable (because they believe buying quality products shouldn’t cost the earth) ~ Waste conscious ~ Natural ~

 Products: Selected grains, beans, oils, baking, wellness, health, cleaning products, snacks, and more!

 The Source Bulk Foods is a retail store that allows you to buy as much or as little as you need in bulk.
 This style of shopping not only reduces the use of unnecessary packaging, but also reduces food wastage.
 You can bring your own containers and glass jars to collect the food items you need, or they supply brown paper bags and jars for you to use if you don’t have any containers with you!
 You can also do your bulk food shopping all online.

 This retail company donates part of their profits to the organisation Sea Shepherd, who help to defend, conserve and protect the world’s oceans.
 So far they’ve managed to donate over $75,000 AUD.

 The Source Bulk Foods view this type of shopping as a way to ‘contribute to the sustainability of the environment and support organisations, charities and communities that are leading the push for a better, cleaner world.’

 I’ve loved how easy and simple the process is of shopping at the bulk foods store, and how easy it is to collect any of the food items I need.
 They have all the dry goods you could possibly need, so I only need to go to the local farmers market on the weekends to collect fresh goods.